apache/parquet-format/LogicalTypes.md

 The `DURATION` type takes `unit` as a parameter, and the value must be one of `MILLIS`, `MICROS` or  `NANOS`.

-Duration of 1 day is defined exactly of 24 hours, regardless of the specific number of seconds in a calendar day.
+`Duration` can be used to represent DayTime Intervals as defined by ANSI SQL.
+In this context, a duration of 1 day is strictly defined as 24 hours, regardless of the actual number of hours in a calendar day.
 For example, a 1-day duration is always equal to 86,400,000,000 nanoseconds.

 ## Embedded Types